skrey/yellow-extensions/source/berlin/README.md

 ## How to customise a theme

 All theme files are stored in your `system/themes` folder.
+All layout files are stored in your `system/layouts` folder.
 You can edit these files.
 Your changes will not be overwritten when the website is updated.

 ## Installation